savingsVPN Rankings · Ireland

 • IPVanish — unlimited devices too (from about €1.97/mo), with fast WireGuard speeds and a best-in-class Fire TV app for the telly.

 One subscription protecting every device in the house — partner, kids, the lot — is far better value than a capped plan, and it works out at pennies per device per month.
-By contrast, NordVPN and ExpressVPN cap at 10, CyberGhost at 7 and Mullvad at 5, which is fine for an individual or a couple but starts to pinch in a busy home.
+By contrast, NordVPN caps at 10, CyberGhost at 7 and Mullvad at 5, which is fine for an individual or a couple but starts to pinch in a busy home.

 The household shortcut: for the best value across a whole family, pick an unlimited-device VPN.
-Surfshark is the all-round choice (cheap, good, Dublin server), PIA the cheapest, and IPVanish the pick if a Fire TV stick is the main screen.
+PIA is the all-round choice (the cheapest, with a Dublin server), and IPVanish the pick if a Fire TV stick is the main screen.

 Cheap vs free